 Don’t forget to invest in a portable air pump so you can use your car cigarette lighter to get the mattress pumped up!

 Unless you plan on getting up before the sun rises in the morning, your tent is bound to get HOT fairly early every day.
 Bring along a battery-powered fan to keep the air flowing in your tent even when it’s roasting outside.
-This one by Haitral also includes a lantern to keep your tent lit at night.
+This one also includes a lantern to keep your tent lit at night.

 If you’re the crafty type then consider making one of these swamp bucket coolers.